Gastric Sleeve Surgery in the Inland Empire

 - Sagging skin resulting from rapid weight loss

-You can minimize your risk of complications from surgery by choosing an experienced, qualified bariatric surgeon.
-Side effects can be minimized by following your surgeon’s instructions and nutrition specialists’ guidance for eating and activity following surgery.
+You can minimize your risk of complications from gastric sleeve surgery by choosing an experienced, qualified bariatric surgeon.
+Side effects can be minimized by following your surgeon’s instructions and nutrition specialists’ guidance for eating and activity following gastric sleeve surgery.
 Cosmetic body contouring surgery can be a good option to address sagging skin or other cosmetic side effects of dramatic weight loss.

 Remember, successful weight loss requires a long-term commitment to a healthy lifestyle.
 Gastric sleeve surgery can help you make those changes by allowing you to achieve a healthy weight quickly.